Chrom3D/INC-tutorial/README.md

 To perform the steps in this step-by-step guide a computer running Unix/Linux or macOS, and/or a server running Linux is needed.
 The bash shell is used to run all the commands specified in the step-by-step guide.
 It is assumed that the user is somewhat knowledgeable in using the command line.

 # Software needed to run the steps described:
+To follow the steps in this tutorial you will first need to install some software (see list below).
+Some of these tools might already be installed on your system, and other tools might be a bit challenging to install, such as Armatus and HiC-Pro.
+If you are having trouble installing the tools, ask your system administrator or a colleague with knownedge of UNIX systems to help you.
 - [Boost](https://www.boost.org/users/history/version_1_73_0.html) ([Installation instructions](https://www.boost.org/doc/libs/1_74_0/more/getting_started/unix-variants.html#prepare-to-use-a-boost-library-binary)) (required by Chrom3D and Armatus)
 - [Chrom3D v1.0.2](https://github.com/Chrom3D/Chrom3D/releases/tag/v1.0.2) ([Installation instructions](https://github.com/Chrom3D/Chrom3D#installation-instructions)) (available in your path)
 - [Armatus 2.3](https://github.com/kingsfordgroup/armatus/archive/master.zip) ([Installation instructions](https://github.com/kingsfordgroup/armatus#building-from-source)) (available in your path)